Daviey52/reading-notes/201-reading/class-11.md

 * Repeating a background image can be reffered to as wallpaper.

-* Chapter 19: "Practical Information" (pp.476-492) *
+## Chapter 19: "Practical Information" (pp.476-492)

--Search engine Optimization is the practise of trying to help your site appear nearer the top of search engine results when peopl look for topics that your website covers.
+* Search engine Optimization is the practise of trying to help your site appear nearer the top of search engine results when peopl look for topics that your website covers.

 * SEO is split into on-page techniques and off-page techniques